ctdarwell/TASSELmanip/README.md

 Same as #2 - plus a line type option.

-4. `LDheatmapMaker_cbar.v1.0.py` depends on R output from `mkHM.R`
+4. `LDheatmapMaker_cbar.v1.0.py`

+Depends on R output from `mkHM.R` which requires a VCF (for a chromososme) as input.
 Makes an annotated LD heatmap featuring genes, markers and/or regions of interest.
 In the script, under `#PARAMS` you can change:

 Input file - `file`